DylanKirbs/GPTWorldBuilder/README.md

 Quite rudimentary at the moment.
 You have to edit the `createResponse(config, "")`, just add the `{feature}` you wish to describe in the text field.
 (I might add a GUI later and possibly integrations for DALL-E)

+You might want to consider running the script in a python venv.

 ## Contributing

 Nothing at the moment :(